 Publish Date: January 12, 2012

-Contact a Wrongful Discharge Attorney in Oakland
+Contact a Wrongful Termination Attorney in San Francisco

 If you think you have been wrongfully terminated, or if you are being threatened with termination in violation of the law, The Armstrong Law Firm may be able to help you.
 We will analyze the circumstances of your termination to determine if there is any evidence of unlawful conduct.
 We will then clearly lay out the best options for seeking redress and develop a strategy that incorporates your goals and seeks to secure the best possible resolution to your situation.